-A little about me: Because I come from a family of science geeks, it was probably fated that I’d write about science, medicine and health.
-Currently, I’m a contributing editor for Discover where I’ve done stories on gender differences in the brain, psychedelic medicine, looked at the hazards in our air traffic control system, and examined the pitfalls of hydraulic fracturing—fracking—to obtain natural gas.
-But mostly, I’ve reported on climate change, in award-winning cover stories like “The Hot Zone,” which was the springboard for my book, and “The Future of Water: Going to Extremes,” that dealt with climate change in Australia and was selected for inclusion in the anthology The Best American Science Writing, 2012 (Ecco/Perennial).
+I’m a contributing editor for Discover where I’ve done stories on gender differences in the brain, psychedelic medicine, looked at the hazards in our air traffic control system, and examined the pitfalls of hydraulic fracturing—fracking—to obtain natural gas.
+But mostly, I’ve reported on climate change, in award-winning cover stories like “The Hot Zone,” which was the springboard for my book, and “The Future of Water: Going to Extremes,” that dealt with climate change in Australia and was selected for inclusion in the anthology The Best American Science Writing.

-Over the years, I’ve worked at Omni, a cutting edge science magazine where I got my start; than as a staff writer for the Los Angeles Times health section where I wrote about cancer vaccines, AIDS and the use of palliative care in the last stages of life, and uncovered the potential for osteoporosis drugs to cause jaw bone deterioration and the link between Vicodin abuse and hearing loss, among numerous other stories.
+Over the years, I’ve worked at Los Angeles Times health section where I wrote about cancer vaccines, AIDS and the use of palliative care in the last stages of life, uncovered the potential for osteoporosis drugs to cause jawbone deterioration and the link between Vicodin abuse and hearing loss, among numerous other stories.
 As a contributing editor for Ladies’ Home Journal, I’ve done award-winning stories about dangers in the ER, the fatal flaws in our food safety system, the over-medication of children and the high cost of cancer care.

-My reporting has won numerous awards, including the June Roth Memorial Award for Medical Journalism in 2006, 2009, 2011, 2013, and 2016 and a Donald Robinson Award for Investigative Journalism in 2010, both from the American Society of Journalists and Authors.
-I’ve also taught in The Writer’s Program at UCLA Extension for more than two decades and was named “Teacher of the Year” in 1999.
+My reporting has won numerous awards, including a Best Consumer Feature award from the Association of Healthcare Journalists, the June Roth Memorial Award for Medical Journalism and the Donald Robinson Award for Investigative Journalism, both from the American Society of Journalists and Authors.
+I taught in The Writer’s Program at UCLA Extension for more than two decades and was named “Teacher of the Year.”

 When I’m not unpacking the latest scientific discoveries, I like to see movies, read detective novels, hike, play with our menagerie of rescues and travel to exotic places with my family.